Tactile Learning Activity: Unique Hands-On Ideas

 • Social Studies: match wooden puzzle state outlines.
 Identify objects from history or from various cultures.

-How to Incorporate Tactile Learning Into Play
+How to Incorporate This Tactile Learning Activity into Play

 Tactile discrimination games, such as Guidecraft’s 3D Feel and Find, include reaching into a cinched bag to remove a complex shape that matches an outline.
 There are also other games that include matching various textures of objects.

-Simply place the items in a “feely” bag or container where the child is unable to peek inside before retrieving the desired shape to match to a chosen outline.
+Make sure the child is unable to peek inside before retrieving the desired shape to match to a chosen outline.

 Additionally, household items, kitchen items, play food or animal figurines can also be used.